CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 These two ruined cottages, situated side by side, appear as though they might have been the homes of prosperous shop owners or well-to-do farmers in the past.
 Now, all that remains are crumbling walls and heaps of debris.
 Several young trees have sprouted amid the ruins.
 ```

 Camouflaged among the ordinary foliage, there is a deadly menace - six twig blights.
-Detecting them necessitates a successful Wisdom (Perception) check contested by the blights' Dexterity (Stealth) check.
+Detecting them necessitates a successful Perception Skill Check contested by the blights' Dexterity (Stealth) check.

 These plant creatures are hungry and will fight until they are destroyed.
 In the event of an attack, the twig blights in area 1 will join the combat one round later.

 #### Treasure

 A former resident, who used to live here, had stashed a chest filled with coins beneath the flagstone floor of his residence.
-A comprehensive search of the interior of the eastern cottage and a successful DC 10 Wisdom (Perception) check will reveal the old chest nestled amid the roots of a tree growing through the house.
+A comprehensive search of the interior of the eastern cottage and a successful DC 10 Perception Skill Check will reveal the old chest nestled amid the roots of a tree growing through the house.
 The chest holds 700 copper pieces, 160 silver pieces, and 90 bronze coins.

 #### Awarding Skill & Destiny Points